timescale/docs/cloud/migrate-mst-cloud/schema-then-data.md

 <highlight type="warning">
 Depending on your database size and network speed, steps that involve copying data can take a very long time.
 You can continue reading from your old database during this time, though performance could be slower.
+To avoid this problem, fork your database and migrate your data from the fork.
 If you write to your old tables during the migration, the new writes might not be transferred to Timescale Cloud.
 To avoid this problem, see
 [migrating an active database](http://docs.timescale.com/cloud/latest/migrate-mst-cloud/#migrating-an-active-database).
 </highlight>